lucasheriques/brain/🖥️ Software Engineering/LLMs/Prompt Engineering for Devs/Introduction.md

 # Guidelines

 some principles and tactits to apply when working with LLMs:
-1. Write clear and specific instructions
+## Write clear and specific instructions

 You should express  what you want a model to do by providing instructions that are as clear and specific as you can possibly make them.
 Clear =/= short.
-In many cases, writing longer prompts provide more clarity and context for the model,
+In many cases, writing longer prompts provide more clarity and context for the model, which can actually lead to more detailed and relevant outputs.

+### Tactic 1: Use delimiters

 1. Give the model time to think